Prospective Student FAQ Page

 Q: Can I defer my admission?

-A: You can request to defer for up to 3 quarters (1 year).
-However, any funding offers you received are not guaranteed when deferring.
+A: You can request to defer for up to 3 quarters (1 year), but each program has different deferral policies so you will need to check with them directly as it is not guaranteed.
+If approved, any funding offers you received are not guaranteed when deferring.

 Q: I have been out of school for quite awhile.
 Does that matter?